pkarsy/AutomaticSchoolBellTimer/README.md

 Unplug the USB charger.
 The ON/OFF button as we have seen, only disables the output of the Relay.

 ### How to disable the bell by software.
-**DONT DO IT.** the idea for this Timer is to be used by anyone from the staff.
+**DO NOT DO THIS.** The timer should be used by anyone from the personell.
 Use the ON/OFF button for this task.
 If you really insist on doing this by software, set the duration to 0.
 The ON/OFF button will not have any effect of course if duration==0.

 ### More than 1 timetable/bells
-in autoexec.be we can
+in autoexec.be we write
 ```sh
 TTPIN = 12
 TTPIN2 = 12 # Can be the same (= the same bell) or different pin (= different SSR and Bell)
 load('timetable')
 ```
-The second timetable can be ie an additional class on Friday afternoon.
+The second timetable can be (for example) an additional class on Friday afternoon.

-TTPIN3 TTPIN4 TTPIN5 also work (highly unlikely that you need them).
+TTPIN3 TTPIN4 TTPIN5 also work (highly unlikely that you ever need them).

 ### No Manual "RING" button ?
 This is the job of a wall button, indepedent of our timer.